 This TOE is intended to be used in smart cards for particularly security relevant applications and for its previous use as developing platform for smart card operating systems according to the life cycle model from [8].
 The term Smartcard Embedded Software is used in the following for all operating systems and applications stored and executed on the TOE.
-The TOE is the platform for the Smartcard Embedded Software itself is not part of the TOE.
+The TOE is the platform for the Smartcard Embedded Software.
+The Smartcard Embedded Software itself is not part of the TOE.

-The TOE is represented by various configurations called products.
-All are derived from the same configurable hardware M7794.
+This TOE is represented by various configurations called products.
+All are derived from the same configurable hardware M7793.
+The same mask is used to produce different products of the TOE.
 The degree of freedom for configuring the TOE is predefined by Infineon Technologies AG.
 For more details please refer to the Security Target [7], chapter 2.2.7.

 The symmetric coprocessor (SCP) combines both AES and triple DES with dual-key or triple-key hardware acceleration.
-The asymmetric crypto coprocessor, called Crypto2304T in the following, supports RSA-2048 bit (4096-bit with CRT) and Elliptic Curve (EC) cryptography.
+The asymmetric crypto coprocessor, called Crypto2304T in the following, supports RSA-2048 bit (4096-bit with CRT) and Elliptic Curve (EC) cryptography, for example.

-The software part of the TOE consists of the cryptographic libraries RSA and EC and the supporting Toolbox and Base Libraries.
+The software part of the TOE consists of the cryptographic libraries RSA and EC and the supporting Toolbox and Base libraries.
 If RSA or EC or Toolbox is part of the shipment, the Base Library is automatically included.
-The Base Library provides the low level interface to the asymmetric cryptographic coprocessor for the cryptographic libraries and has no user interface.
+The Base Library provides the low-level interface to the asymmetric cryptographic coprocessor for the cryptographic libraries and has no user interface.
 It does not support any security relevant policy or function.

 The cryptographic libraries RSA and EC and the Toolbox library are delivery options.
-If one of the libraries RSA, EC or Toolbox is delivered, the Base Library is automatically part of it.
+If one of the libraries RSA, EC or Toolbox are delivered, the Base Lib is automatically part of it.
 Therefore the user may choose a free combination of these libraries.
-In the case of deselecting one or several of these libraries the TOE does not provide the corresponding functionality for Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC).
+In case of deselecting one or several of these libraries the TOE does not provide the respective functionality Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC).
 The Toolbox and Base Library are no cryptographic libraries and provide no additional specific security functionality.

 The RSA library is used to provide a high-level interface to RSA (Rivest, Shamir, Adleman) cryptography implemented on the hardware component Crypto2304T and includes countermeasures against SPA, DPA and DFA attacks.
+The routines are used for the generation of RSA key pairs (RsaKeyGen), RSA signature verification (RsaVerify), RSA signature generation (RsaSign) and RSA modulus recalculation (RsaModulus).
 The hardware Crypto2304T unit provides the basic long number calculations (add, subtract, multiply, square with 1100 bit numbers) with high performance.
 The RSA library is delivered as object code.
 The RSA library can perform RSA operations from 512 to 4096 bits.
-The key lengths below 1024 bits are not included in the certificate.
+The key lengths below 1976 bits are not included in the certificate.

-The EC library is used to provide a high-level interface to Elliptic Curve cryptography implemented on the hardware component Crypto2304T and includes countermeasures against SPA, DPA and DFA attacks.
+The EC library is used to provide a high level interface to Elliptic Curve cryptography and includes countermeasures against SPA, DPA and DFA attacks.
 The routines are used for ECDSA signature generation, ECDSA signature verification, ECDSA key generation and Elliptic Curve Diffie-Hellman key agreement.
 The EC library is delivered as object code.
-The certification covers the standard NIST and Brainpool Elliptic Curves with key lengths of with key lengths of 160, 163, 192, 224, 233, 256, 283, 320, 384, 409, 512 or 521 bits.
-For more details please refer to the Security Target [6] and Security Target Lite [7], chapter 1.2.
+The certificate covers the standard NIST [14] and Brainpool [15] Elliptic Curves with key lengths of 160, 163, 192, 224, 233, 256, 283, 320, 384, 409, 512 or 521 bits.
+Other types of elliptic curves can be added by the user during a composite certification process.